cdnjs/logs/README.md

 You can find all our repositories at [github.com/cdnjs](https://github.com/cdnjs)!

+## Contributing

+This repository is completely automated by the cdnjs robot and does not welcome pull requests.

 ## License

 Each library is released under its own license.
 This cdnjs repository is published under [MIT license](LICENSE).